OpenSLO/OpenSLO/README.md

   service: string # name of the service to associate this SLO with, may refer (depends on implementation) to existing object Kind: Service
   indicator: # see SLI below for details
   indicatorRef: string # name of the SLI.
 Required if indicator is not given.
-  timeWindow: # optional
+  timeWindow:
-    # if present, exactly one rolling or calendar-aligned time window
+    # exactly one item; one of possible: rolling or calendar–aligned time window
     ## rolling time window
     - duration: duration-shorthand # duration of the window eg 1d, 4w
       isRolling: true